Postgraduate research admissions (PhD, EngD, MPhil)

 - You will be able to track your online application until it is forwarded to the Department.
-Your online e-service account from then read "with Department" until a decision is returned on your application.
+Your online e-service account from then on will read "with Department" until a decision is returned on your application.
 You will, however, receive notifications by email when your referees submit their online letters of support.

 The Departmental Process: